 For containment of concrete construction, a concrete of minimum BII quality according to EN 1992 and local codes is needed.
+The concrete needs to be liquid tight.
 Local regulations and requirements will govern the choice of surface protection for the concrete.

-1.2.2.1.
+2.2.2.1.
 Suitable Materials of Construction

-1.2.2.1.1.
+2.2.2.1.1.
 Metals

-The following table contains recommendations as developed by the German Chemical Industry Association (VCI) together with the German Chemical Distributor Association (VCH) for their common guidance on handling of chlorinated solvents1.
+The following table contains recommendations as developed by the German Chemical Industry Association (VCI) together with the German Chemical Distributor Association (VCH) for their common guidance on handling of chlorinated solvents.
 The table has been re-edited by ECSA to reflect the replacement of DIN standards by EN Standards and the changes in material designations in accordance with EU standards.

-1 Verband der Chemischen Industrie, Verband Chemiehandel, Innerbetrieblicher Umgang mit leichtflüchtigen chlorierten Kohlenwasserstoffen, Boden- und Umweltschutz, 2nd edition, 1990
+Verband der Chemischen Industrie, Verband Chemiehandel, Innerbetrieblicher Umgang mit leichtflüchtigen chlorierten Kohlenwasserstoffen, Boden-und Umweltschutz, 2nd edition, 1990